demigecko/CarND-Path-Planning-Project/README.md

 ![alt text][image4]

 At the start of the simulator, the ego car is situated in lane = 1, and to accelerate without much jerk, I set the initial velocity to be zero, and it will speed up gradulally.
+But this part may be redundant.
 ```
 if ((lane == 1) && (lane1_clear_rear == false) && (lane1_clear_front == true)) {
     if (ref_vel < 49.5) {